 AKO Foundation support since 2018

-Frontline is England’s largest children’s social work charity, working to make life better for the 700,000 children and young people who need a social worker every year.
+Frontline is England’s largest children’s social work charity, dedicated to improving the lives of the 700,000 children and young people who need a social worker each year.
 Frontline recruits, trains and supports outstanding individuals to become specialist children’s social workers, as well as providing leadership development to children’s social work managers and supervisors.
 About 1 in 10 children’s social workers have been trained by Frontline, joining a growing Fellowship of over 3,700 social workers at all stages of their careers who use their excellent practice, leadership skills and innovative ideas to drive sector-wide change and build brighter, safer futures for vulnerable children and young people.

 OnSide Youth Zones